Parking

 Having the case heard by a court

-You can choose to have your matter dealt with in the Magistrates' Court by notifying Melton City Council in writing to:
+If you chose to have your matter dealt with in the Magistrates' Court you must notify Melton City Council before the due date on the infringement notice and in writing via any of the following: